 We’re reaching out to writers in various ways:

-- Harlequin editors participate in conferences promoting diversity and inclusion in publishing to meet authors and hear their story pitches – in person and virtually.
-See where we’re going to be next.
+- Harlequin editors participate in conferences promoting diversity in publishing to meet writers and hear their story pitches – in person and virtually.
+See where we’re going to be this year.

-- Our editors take part in #DVpit and other Twitter pitching events throughout the year that connect editors with underrepresented voices.
+- Editors take part in #DVpit, #PitBLK and other online story pitch events that connect editors with underrepresented voices.

 Connecting with authors at events